rothsandro/eleventy-notes/Configuration/Custom Properties.md

 ### Author with link

-Use a custom template to render a property as a link:
+This example shows how to use a custom template to render a property as a link.
+First, define the author with a name and URL in your note using front matter:

 ```md
 ---